centreon/centreon-documentation/versioned_docs/version-20.04/integrations/plugin-packs/procedures/cloud-microsoft-office365-exchange.md

 id: cloud-microsoft-office365-exchange
 title: Office365 Exchange
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Overview

 Microsoft’s Office365 suite includes Exchange Online, which is a hosted messaging application that provides organizations access to the full-featured version of Exchange Server.

 The monitoring information of Microsoft's Office365 is available